fleetdm/fleet/server/docs/patterns.md

 }
 ```

-You can then use the method as a standalone call, like so
+You can then use the function as a standalone call, like so

 ```go
 // *sqlx.DB implements the sqlx.ExtContext interface